Keyboard shortcuts

 On Linux, support for the App rule type has some dependencies.

-This is the browser that Linklever will open.
+This is the app (usually a browser) that Linklever will open.

 Profile